 UX designers have to take into consideration both the brand profile and the user experience in their designs.
 They should also be able to deliver HTML and CSS to the developers.

-Web developers will work on implementing CSS, reusable components and documentation.
+Web developers will work on implementing CSS, reusable components, and documentation.

 They should also be able to implement designs using CMS templating and popular UI frameworks, so it’s important that they’re trained and certified on the CMS.

 Once you’ve got these design principles in place, consider the development rules.
-This includes creating guidelines for how you commit, review and document code.
+This includes creating guidelines for how you commit, review, and document code.